Red Sox flex muscles, power past Rays 14-6 to even ALDS 1-1

 Ji-Man Choi entered as a defensive replacement for Luplow and had the only other hit off Houck, a two-out solo homer in the sixth.
 Houck struck out five.

-Martinez had four hits after missing Tuesday night’s wild-card victory over the New York Yankees and Game 1 of the ALDS with a sprained left ankle.
+Martinez had four hits after missing Tuesday night’s wild-card victory over the New York Yankees and Game 1 of the ALDS.
 He was injured stumbling over second base while heading to the outfield during last weekend’s regular-season finale at Washington.

 “It felt all right hitting,” Martinez said.
 “Didn’t feel good running, but felt all right hitting.”